eddLai/Exoskeleton-Control-Note/documents/Simulation/CEINMS/level of fatique from EMG.md

 - depletion of energy sources
 - metabolites’ build-up $\rightarrow$ excess hydrogen ions ***"slows down the waveform of an action potential"***

-Syn-
-chronization of the motor unit pool leads to an increase in amplitude and an increase in the duration of the acti- vation of the EMG signal
+Synchronization of the motor unit pool leads to an increase in amplitude and an increase in the duration of the activation of the EMG signal

 ---
 # Frequency analysis